HQarroum/the-pointer-arithmetics-challenge/README.md

 t_struct* get_struct_ptr(void* member);
 ```

-The `get_struct_ptr` function is expected to be used as in the following example:
+The `get_struct_ptr` function is expected to be used as in the following example by the testing application provided during the contest.

 ```c
 int main(void) {